department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/How-We-Work/building-screens-figma.md

 After you’ve created all of the shipped screens in light mode, you may need to create dark mode versions of your screens.

-1. To create dark mode versions, select all of your light mode layers and duplicate them (on Mac, you can hold down options and click + drag to duplicate). _We recommend visually grouping light mode versions together and dark mode versions together._
+1. To create dark mode versions, select all of your light mode layers and duplicate them (on Mac, you can hold down option and click + drag to duplicate). _We recommend visually grouping light mode versions together and dark mode versions together._
 2. We recommend adding light and/or dark mode to each of your frame names within your shipped file.
 For example, you may name one of your light mode frames “Profile / Landing / Light” and the dark mode frames  “Profile / Landing / Dark”.
 3. After you have duplicated your light mode versions, you’ll need to change the color mode.
-You can adjust the mode by clicking the change variable mode icon and switching aech library to "Dark" (see screenshot below).
+You can adjust the mode by clicking the change variable mode icon and switching each library to "Dark" (see screenshot below).

 ![Change variable mode icon in Figma](/img/figma/figma-change-variable-mode-icon.png)